rileyjson/Cheetah-Sign/Documentation/Development.md

 This project is run with a node.js web server and is fully Dockerized.
 This documentation will go over the replication of the development environment using Docker.
 We were provided with a template that already had the Postgres database and API Dockerized, but we had to Dockerize the frontend ourselves.

-This documentation expects that you are setting up the dev environment on a Windows computer.
+This documentation goes through setting up your development enviroment on Windows, but it should be the same for MacOS.
 If any problems occur during this process you can email riley.jamison@bsu.edu for assistance.

 ## Prerequisites